 It’s not that I don’t believe in the Holy Spirit or its ability to transform people but I don’t think it’s magic that comes when anyone at St. Mary’s clicks their fingers, instantaneously transforming people.
 It’s tempting to believe that, but change and peace don’t come so easily.
 But many at St. Mary’s do believe it.
 Every week, people have visions and messages from God.
-The Holy Spirit shows up and gets people to speak-in-tongues or gives people words or image that they pass onto the congregation.
+The Holy Spirit shows up and gets people to speak-in-tongues or gives people words or images that they pass onto the congregation.
 Maybe it is God.
 Or maybe people believe it so much, that they are fooling themselves.
-Someone once said, how convenient it is that God shows up every week in buildings were everyone believes in him.
-Where’s God in the train carriage of non-believers.
+Someone once said, how convenient it is that God shows up every week in buildings where everyone believes in him.
+Where’s God in the train carriage of non-believers?

 Before the weekend and away and the basement, I was pretty sceptical about the people at the Sunday service with their visions and words from God but I just went with it.
 Who was I to tell people what was true or not, and I think a part of me wanted it to be true.
-At the week 7 meeting people were asked if they wanted to say anything.
+At the week 7 meeting, people were asked if they wanted to say anything.
 This was the only time that this happened.
 So I spoke and said I thought it was… not true.
 The Holy Spirit hadn’t entered people.
 I was the only one who was anything other than enthusiastic.
 A good few people came up to me to tell me I was brave for saying that.
 I think for some people I had broken the spell.
 It was all crap.
 God isn’t sending visions to people.
 At the weekend away, people may have spoken-in-tongues but that wasn’t God.
 It’s just not true.

 But the Life Course is successful.
 It runs a few times a year at St. Mary’s and while most people either aren’t interested or are scared off, it snares enough people every time to add some extra backsides to fill those pews — course by course, year by year.
 And when some newcomer comes in, they look at all the people in the room and think there must be something to this place — look how many people are here.

 But I wonder how many participants in the Life Course never come back to St. Mary’s, perhaps never come back to God at all.
 How many people have been put off God because of their experience?
 Some people I had seen for the first six weeks didn’t come back after the weekend away.
-I hope they were and are okay but I will never know.
+I hope they were, and are, okay but I will never know.

 It’s even more reprehensible to bring up these deeply traumatic issues in people, with no kind of support afterwards.

 I met some of the people from my group a few months later.
 They seem to have changed.
 The free-wheeling debates that we had had on the Life Course were no more.
-They had signed up what St. Mary’s was offering and they were believers.
-I remember challenging one of the people about something they had said and they looked nervously at a more established figure who had been at the church for sometime, who just had an impassive look.
+They had signed up to what St. Mary’s was offering and they were believers.
+I remember challenging one of the people about something they had said and they looked nervously at a more established figure who had been at the church for some time, who just had an impassive look.
 Week 1 of the Life Course seemed long ago.

 I remember talking to someone a few months after I first started going to church, back in Cambridge.
 I’m selfish, I said, I’m just doing this for myself.
-Of course you are, the person replied.
+Of course, you are, the person replied.
 No one goes to church because of other people.
 You go for yourself.
 You go because of the pain and because of the hurt.
 You go because you want to be saved.
 You’re afraid of dying or you’re afraid of not living.
 You’re selfish and that’s okay, we all are.
-You ask God for forgiveness, you come to accept it – that you’ll always be a bit selfish.
+You ask God for forgiveness, you come to accept it — that you’ll always be a bit selfish.
 But over time you realise it’s all about other people.
-That a life given to God, is a life given to other people.
+That a life given to God is a life given to other people.
 By giving away your life, you get your life back.
 I’m not there yet, perhaps I never will be.
 But I can see a glimpse of it and that’s where a life of faith is lived.